 4 units of course credit, combined with MBB S-100 gives Science of Living Systems credit in General Education, class # 34147

 Economists have produced remarkable theories describing how people make decisions, but, until recently, their approach treated the human brain as a "black box."
 The introduction of neuroscience tools (brain imaging, neuropsychological studies, single-cell recording) and the discovery of evidence about the importance of emotional and social states in economic decision making are revealing new perspectives in the field of behavioral economics.
 This new discipline combines economics, psychology, and neuroscience in order to study decision making in individual and social contexts.
 Students learn about economic decision-making principles (e.g., choice under risk and uncertainty, intertemporal choices, bargaining, cooperation, and competition); lectures and laboratory sessions cover contemporary theories of behavioral economics as well as the application of methods from neuroscience (e.g., single-cell recording, fMRI, TMS) to the study of decision making.
 Limited enrollment.

-Of Mice and Microbes: How Microbes Shape Animal Behavior (spring 2018)
+Of Mice and Microbes: How Microbes Shape Animal Behavior (fall 2018)

 Christopher Baker / Organismic and Evolutionary Biology / email@example.com